rehierl/node-tree-outliner/_todo.md

 - sections either have no nodes in common (e.g. sections B and C), or one section is embedded within the other (e.g. sections B into A)
 - a section is a subset of another section, if it is embedded into it
+- the tree of sections must be consistent with the node tree's hierarchy of sets/sequences- why?

 **TODO**
 the tree of sections will have identical structure to the initial node tree,